Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • Weight loss

-Hypervolemia is a violation of the circulating volume of blood through the blood vessels in the direction of increasing.
-In medicine, this condition is divided into simple, oligocythemic and polycythemic.
+Hypervolemia is a violation of the circulating blood volume in the blood vessels in the direction of increase.
+In medicine, this condition is divided into simple, oligocythaemic and polycythaemic.
 They differ depending on the level of hematocrit.
 There is also hypervolemia in the pulmonary circulation - this is an isolated type of hypervolemia, which is also called pulmonary hypertension.

 Etiology